loopwerk/loopwerk.io/content/articles/2013-06-04-review-ios-debuggers.md

+---
+tags: review, iOS
+---

 # Review roundup: iOS debug tools and inspectors
-- tags: review, iOS

----

 All of a sudden it seems there's a big effort to create debugging tools for iOS developers.
 Some are free, they all have different features...
 Time for a comparison.

 ## PonyDebugger